 It is important that you have an overall understanding of the MSU Billings residence hall program.
 This handbook may answer many of your questions.
 Please take the time to thoroughly read it and become familiar with your campus home and take it with you to keep organized.

 In addition, your residence hall staff members are valuable

 resources who can provide clarification and information about the residence hall and campus communities.
 Please feel free to address any questions to hall staff.

 Dorm vs. Residence Hall

 It has been a long, long time since the days of “dorm” mothers and 10 pm curfews.
-For the next eight months, your residence hall will be your home and should be treated as such.
+For the next eight months or more, your residence hall will be your home and should be treated as such.
 It will be a place in which you will learn much about yourself, grow tremendously, and have a lot of fun!